Alessia Durante

 Alessia Durante (born 14 May 1999) is an Italian weightlifter.
 She won the silver medal in the women's 71 kg event at the 2021 European Weightlifting Championships held in Moscow, Russia.

-In 2019, she won the gold medal in the women's junior 71 kg event at the European Junior & U23 Weightlifting Championships in Bucharest, Romania.
+In 2019, Durante won the gold medal in the women's junior 71 kg event at the European Junior & U23 Weightlifting Championships in Bucharest, Romania.
 In 2020, she won the silver medal in her event at the Roma 2020 World Cup in Rome, Italy.